albar965/littlenavmap-manual/src/en/FLIGHTPLAN.rst

 The flight planning Dock Window contains the four tabs: ``Flight Plan``, ``Flight Plan Remarks``, ``Fuel Report`` (:doc:`AIRCRAFTPERF`) and ``Current Performance`` (:doc:`AIRCRAFTPERFCOLL`).

-See chapter :doc:`ROUTECALC` for more information about calculation flight plans.
+See chapter :doc:`ROUTECALC` for more information about automatic calculation of flight plans.

 Flight Plans
 ~~~~~~~~~~~~~~